rodv92/PMTR_001_SRV/README.md

 - Finish the 3 phase prototype server, currently designed with Easy-EDA pro.
 DONE!
     - Add ADG333 switching of serial line to query each PZEM-004t V3 modules.
 DONE!
 - Add code for DS3231 time keeping.
 DONE!
+- Fix DS3231 powering issues.
+Either confirm 5V tolerance and power the module from the 5V bus, or use logic shifters when powering from the 3.3V Arduino bus.
+If powered from the 3.3V bus, the 5V logic signals back-feed on the 3.3V bus, raising its voltage, which is undesirable.
 - Add supercapacitor bank to handle short time power loss events (max 60s with all subcomponents on, with a 5F * 6 supercapacitor bank).
-DONE!
+DONE !
+Note : A 10F * 6 bank would be preferable to ensure that the system is queried through modbus at least once in case of 3 phase power loss @ 1 query/minute.
 - Add DC bus (5V/12V) voltage monitoring.
 DONE!
-- Add 12V/24V contactor driving capability through multi channel MOSFET switch driver board, this board would be integrated to the prototype.
+- Add 12V/24V contactor driving capability through multi channel MOSFET switch driver board, this board would be integrated to the prototype + 24V step-up converter for 24V contactors.
+- Add power-on / reset MOSFET control path to turn on/off peripherals. (such as the power hungry ES1642 for specific cases, such as loss of all power an all phases and when longer hold time on the supercapacitor bank is required)
+- Test ES1642 RST pin, and its influence on ES1642 power consumption, as well as a watchdog to reset the ES1642 periodically when there is no modbus querying activity detected, which could indicate ES1642 malfunction.
 - Add interlock (local/remote) key switch
 - Add LCD screen / keypad.
 - Keep in touch with PeaceFair, the maker of the PZEM-004t V3.0 to make a hardened 400V module (there are still some issues regarding with high voltage tolerance)